How a free hand to surveil the terrorist gave agencies the upper hand over the ISIS

 New Delhi, May 11: For any successful operation against terrorists, the key is surveillance.
 An officer would need to be at least ten steps ahead in order to prevent a terrorist from acting.

 India's success rate against the Islamic State has been particularly good so far.
-The National Investigation Agency too has achieved a large amount of success in tracking the ISIS modules in Kerala and Tamil Nadu.
+The National Investigation Agency (NIA) too has achieved a large amount of success in tracking the ISIS modules in Kerala and Tamil Nadu.

 When these operations were launched in 2015, during several high level meetings it was decided that the surveillance would need to be exceptionally good.
 To track the ISIS and its allies, the agencies were given a free hand.
 This meant no red tape and routine approvals and explanations while dealing with terrorists.